ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-Rust enum is extremely convenient and is the backbone of many features such as
+Rust enum is extremely convenient and is the backbone of many features, such as
 `Option` or `Result`.
-While I don't have as much controls as in C++, because
+While I don't have as much control as in C++, because
 enum is a built-in language feature of Rust, constructing and accessing them
 feel so much more natural.